Looking for postsecondary learning options

 • develop person-centered plans to help shape their futures,

 • create interview & workplace accommodation plans, and

 • create websites for employment profiles to showcase earned digital badges and skill-specific certificates.

-Job searches and application process, interview practice, community worksite outings, unit pre & post assessments and progress monitoring are all included.
+Job searches and application process, interview practice, direct engagement with local employers, unit pre & post assessments and progress monitoring are all included.

 Post-Workshop Goal Pathway(s):

 Beacons can now offer Tailored Day specialists, job coaching and paid internship opportunities.
 Post-workshop, trainees will have the option to work with Beacons Tailored Day specialists to get one-on-one worksite support to generalize the workshop skills for a paid internship or entry level job.
 Specialists will help the trainee develop new skills to increase the employability and/or retention of the trainee at a worksite.